What is Django?

-Want some hands-on experience working with an app created using the Django framework?
-IBM offers a step-by-step tutorial for using IBM Cloud™ services to track activity and monitor the health of a Python-based Cloud Foundry application written using Django and running on the IBM Cloud.
+Do you need more information to discover what is Django and how it's used?
+Do you want some hands-on experience working with a web app created using the Django web framework?
+IBM offers a step-by-step tutorial for using IBM Cloud services to track activity and monitor the health of a Python-based Kubernetes application written using the Django web framework and running on the IBM Cloud.

 Packaging essential features

-Making database management more Python-like
+Make database management more Python-like

-Creating dynamic pages with templates
+Create dynamic pages with templates

 One of the biggest risks for sites that accept user-entered data is that a malicious user will inject code with their data that can have a disastrous effect on your system.
 To protect against attacks like these, Django templates automatically escape common HTML characters in any user-entered field.
 For example, it will automatically convert ‘<’ to ‘<’ to make it difficult to inject malicious code into your program.
 Django protects from SQL injection in a similar way, reinterpreting unauthorized commands so that users can’t sneak their own code into your database.

-You’ll need to carefully configure the cache manager to avoid accidently caching your entire site, including the dynamic elements.
+You’ll need to carefully configure the cache manager to avoid accidentally caching your entire site, including the dynamic elements.
 A poorly configured cache could also lead to sharing data from one user to the next.
 You can avoid over-caching by using Django’s native (but limited) cache framework in conjunction with an external cache manager to free up performance resources while being selective on what is stored.

 When answering the question, "What is Django," one answer is that it is a highly scalable web framework.
 Just how scalable is it?
 Instagram and Disqus are among the very large sites that use Django to support their huge user bases.